-- The Ramara Trail: The Ramara trail is 6 km long and part of the Trans Canada Trail.
+The Ramara Trail: The Ramara trail is 6 km long and part of the Trans Canada Trail.
 It starts at the Mnjikaning Fishing Weirs National Historic Site and continues north, following the abandoned CN rail line to Casino Rama.
-View the Ramara Trail Map to plan your route, including parking locations and trail access points. - The Lagoon City Trail: The Lagoon City trail is approximately 2.5 km long and runs off Laguna Parkway.
+View the Ramara Trail Map to plan your route, including parking locations and trail access points.

+The Lagoon City Trail: The Lagoon City trail is approximately 2.5 km long and runs off mating and nesting season.

+Laguna Parkway.
 Adventure on the trail and check out the various wildlife, including a heron rookery.
-From March 15 to August 15, the township has established a Quiet Zone area to help protect the herons from excessive or loud sounds during the heron's mating and nesting season. - The Washago Trail: The Washago Trail is part of the Trans Canada Trail the world's largest network of recreational multi-use trails.
+From March 15 to August 15, the township has established a Quiet Zone area to help protect the herons from excessive or loud sounds during the heron's largest network of recreational multi-use trails.
 The Washago Trail starts in Washago and ends at Coopers Falls Road to connect to the Town of Gravenhurst trails.
 It is over 13 km long and consists of off-road and on the road trails.
+6